IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ```
 var Tour=new Tour({
 					steps: tourSteps,
+					framework: "bootstrap3",	// or "bootstrap4" depending on your version of bootstrap
 					onModalHidden: 	function(tour, stepNumber)
 									{
 										console.log("Well damn, this step's element was a modal, or inside a modal, and the modal just done got dismissed y'all.
 Moving to step 3.");